 This integration is what breaks down the classic departmental silos.
 Marketing can see which campaigns are generating high-quality leads for sales, and the customer success team can see a new client's entire history before their first onboarding call.
 This shared visibility creates a seamless experience for your customers and a more efficient workflow for your teams.
 Optimizing your tech stack is a core part of our strategic consulting, as it lays the foundation for scalable growth.
 Let's look at the three essential categories of tools that power a modern RevOps framework.

-CRM and Marketing Automation Platforms
+The Foundation: Your CRM and Marketing Automation

 Think of your Customer Relationship Management (CRM) and marketing automation platforms as the central nervous system of your revenue operations.
 This is where all your customer data lives, creating a single source of truth for your entire organization.
 Tools like Salesforce or HubSpot are designed to manage and integrate your tech stack, ensuring that your marketing, sales, and customer success teams are all working from the same playbook.
 When everyone has access to the same information, you eliminate confusion and create a consistent experience.